BhattSoham/RISCV-HDP/week2/task5/README.md

 ## VERIFY ALL THE C CODES (COUNTER, MATRIX MULTIPLICATION, ALU) USING THE RISC-V COMPILER AND SPIKE ISA SIMULATOR ##

 We must use these commands to generate the object file or the machine code and verify the codes using the RISC-V compiler.
-Also,  command for generating the output results using Spike is given.
+Also, the command for generating the output results using Spike is given.
 ```
 ~ riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o filename.o filename.c
 ~ riscv64-unknown-elf-objdump -d filename.o | less
 ~ spike pk filename.o
 ```
-Also, to generate an asm file or .S file, we need to use this command.
+Also, to generate the RISCV ASM code or .S file for the respective C program, we need to use this command.
 ```
 riscv64-unknown-elf-gcc -S filename.c -o filename.S
 ```